nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "Ain't you got------" Mrs. Fuller stopped short, struck with a notion.
 The notion flowered into an idea.
 She grinned a half-moon grin, scalloped with tiny lesser half-moons, drew breath prodigiously, and delivered herself:

 "Chile, I’m go’n need a maid right hyeh.
 I done told Mr. Merrit already, and he say soon’s he come in town it’d be all right.
-Y’see we been livin’ in a 'partment all along and 'twasn’t but six rooms and I could take care of everything with a little day help, but now with all this house it’s go’n’ be too much for one pair of hands to tend too much fo' me and I don' feel none too good nohow so Mr. Merrit say it'll be fine and to get a good girl and make sho' she ain't too ugly 'cause he didn' want his stomach turned, and bless my soul if I ain't forgot all about it till this very minute.
-Now if you ain' got no objection to workin' fo' y'own people, he's a fine man to work fo' and 'll never give you no trouble---least, not about yo' work.
-'Cose you kinda pretty fo' a maid, but I reckon you can take good care o' yo'se'f, and anyhow he's a gen'leman.
+Y’see we been livin’ in a &rsquo;partment all along and &rsquo;twasn’t but six rooms and I could take care of everything with a little day help, but now with all this house it’s go’n’ be too much for one pair of hands to tend too much fo' me and I don' feel none too good nohow so Mr. Merrit say it'll be fine and to get a good girl and make sho' she ain't too ugly  &rsquo;cause he didn' want his stomach turned, and bless my soul if I ain't forgot all about it till this very minute.
+Now if you ain' got no objection to workin' fo' y'own people, he's a fine man to work fo' and &rsquo;ll never give you no trouble---least, not about yo' work. &rsquo;Cose you kinda pretty fo' a maid, but I reckon you can take good care o' yo'se'f, and anyhow he's a gen'leman.
 So hyeh's a job ready and waitin' fo' you if you want it."

 "How much?" said Linda.
 "I'm getting eighteen---that's pretty good, you know."

-"Shuh, chile, he'd give you twenty---jes' to be givin' you mo'n you been gettin'.
-He pays me twenty-five---and says it's a heap cheaper'n marryin', but I jes' tells 'im he needn' hint at me like that 'cause they's some things he couldn' pay me to do------"
+"Shuh, chile, he'd give you twenty---jes' to be givin' you mo &rsquo;n you been gettin'.
+He pays me twenty-five---and says it's a heap cheaper &rsquo;n marryin', but I jes' tells &rsquo;im he needn' hint at me like that  &rsquo;cause they's some things he couldn' pay me to do------"

 "Twenty dollars!"

 "Sho, chile.
-All I got to do is tell 'im------"
+All I got to do is tell &rsquo;im------"

 Linda jumped up.
 "You mean it?"